lobato-code/practice-javascript-algorithms/README.md

 # Practice: Javascript Challenges

-Here is the place where I upload my attemps to solve algorithm problems from leetcode or free code camp.
+This is where I upload my attempts to solve leetcode or free code camp algorithm problems.

-The folder **challenges** contains very interesting exercises to check.
+The **challenges** folder contains very interesting exercises to check.

 ```js
 function rotate(nums) {